m-wojnar/reinforced-lib/docs/source/examples.rst

 The ns3-ai module interconnects the ns-3 and Reinforced-lib (or other python-writen software) by transferring data through the shared memory pool.
 The memory can be accessed by both sides thus making the connection.
-Read more on ns3-ai on the `official repository <https://github.com/hust-diangroup/ns3-ai>`_.
-To install the module colone the ns3-ai repository to the ``ns-3-dev/contrib/`` directory and install the ``py_interface`` module with pip:
+Read more on ns3-ai on the `ns3-ai official repository <https://github.com/hust-diangroup/ns3-ai>`_.
+To install the module colone the ns3-ai repository to the
+``ns-3-dev/contrib/`` directory and install the ``py_interface`` module with pip:

 .. code-block:: bash